 Net Objectives suggests not taking canned solutions unless they are the only possibility for movement forward.
 Some companies are so big that it is easier to take what people are doing now and tie it together with SAFe than it is to see if there is a better way to do things.
 In these situations an “all-in-all-the-way” approach makes sense.

-Applying FLEX to SAFe.
+Applying DA FLEX to SAFe.
 FLEX can be used to tailor SAFe prior to its implementation so that a company can start off with an instance of SAFe more tailored to them.
-See FLEX and SAFe for more.
+See The DA FLEX Playbook for SAFe for more.